There are many areas inside the castle that can be used for film or photography shoots.

 This gentleman's room has a full size billiards table and an early collection of photographs by the 14th Earl of Lauderdale.

 GRAND BED CHAMBER

-The room is dominated by the ornate four-poster bed and the extravagent 17th Century Dunsterfield plasterwork ceilings.
+The room is dominated by the ornate four-poster bed and the extravagant 17th Century Dunsterfield plasterwork ceilings.

-Entered from the imposing steps at the front of the castle, this room houses an extensive collection of historic weoponry.
+Entered from the imposing steps at the front of the castle, this room houses an extensive collection of historic weaponry.

 This Victorian-era kitchen has a vaulted ceiling and still contains the 19th century range cookers which provide an interesting focal point.

 This is the Grand Staircase but Thirlestane Castle has a number of other staircases including spiral stone steps that could be used for filming.

 They were once the coal cellars of Thirlestane Castle but are now used as an event space.
 Level access available.

 More images of the rooms described above can be seen in the gallery on the left along with pictures of other areas.